The Whipstitch tribe consists of dedicated, talented, and highly-experienced professionals. We know and live your space.

 Now that her two cool sons have graduated from college, Kaye gets to spend all her spare time practicing yoga, hiking and learning about the latest trends in nutrition.
 She is also the author of Return of the Heroine, a Hay House Visions Fiction Finalist.
 After attending West Point, USMA, she transferred to St. Anselm College where she received a BA in Business.

 Steve Gentilli is an Analyst with Whipstitch Capital.
 Before joining Whipstitch, Steve distinguished himself at Grant Thornton with the firm’s Transaction Services team.
 A superb analyst, Steve asserted himself by executing several types of valuations and had an early taste of M&A at Iron Mountain, a leading provider of information management solutions.
 When Steve has a few minutes to put his feet up (he stays late at the office – don’t tell him you read his bio!), he enjoys attempting to cook, traveling to unfamiliar places and sampling the distinguished local restaurants around East Boston.
 Steve is a member of the Boys & Girls Club of Boston Friends Council and passed Level I of the CFA Program.
-He is a graduate of Bentley University with a B.S. in Economics-Finance.
+He holds the FINRA Series 79 and 63 licenses and is a graduate of Bentley University with a B.S. in Economics-Finance.

 Meet Bill Moses.